nbeversl/fleck-lyrion/readme.md

 This theme is for users who:

 - Like album art and mostly want to view their library by disc.
-In track view, each track has direct access to its full album in a single click.
+In track view, each track listing provides access to its album in a single click.
-- Want the option of a simple and elegant library browser with controls minimal and hidden.
+- Want the option of a simple and elegant library browser with controls minimal or hidden.
 The many other features remain accessible through the default or any other theme desired.
 - Want as few clicks/taps as possible to access library and playback

 ## Demo